 Harvard Stores 700 Terabytes of Data on a DNA Microchip

-The previous several thousand times over by a team at Harvard.
+The previous DNA data storage record has been beat several thousand times over by a team at Harvard.
 A microchip is used to access the data stored by the DNA.

 George Church and Sri Kosuri successfully stored 700 terabytes of data in DNA.
 This is roughly 14,000 blue rays worth of information.
 It also beats nature’s largest genetic code, an Amoeboid, by a factor of roughly 10,000.

 The introduction of a microchip capable of storing and accessing the information is another breakthrough, making it possible to access data without needing to sequence an entire strand of DNA.

 While this is an amazing breakthrough in data storage technology, it’s also important to point out that this technology can’t currently be used to create easily re-writable data.
 It’s also worth pointing out that it would take hours for the microfluidic chip to retrieve the data.
 Although, considering the amount of data we’re talking about, that’s not bad at all.

 A Bonobo chimp named Kanzi recently demonstrated his ability to fashion stone tools to solve problems.
 Kanzi was taught how to knap flint flakes in the 1990s.
 This is the method that early hominids, the predecessors of humans, used to create stone tools such as hand axes.

 Now, when researchers put food inside of a log and allowed Kanzi to attempt to extract the food from it, he built choppers, drills, scrapers, and wedges in response.
 The efforts proved worthy.